 The Problem - Dynegy's Coal Ash Is In the Middle Fork's Floodplain

 This pollution is associated with the operation of the coal-fired power plant on the west bank of the river.
 The plant, now owned by Dynegy-Midwest Generation, is closed.
 But the natural forces of the river threaten the river bank and abutting impoundments, raising concerns over a possible breach.
-Two of the three ponds are leaching, and the third sits over mine voids.
+Two of the three ponds are leaking, and the third sits over mine voids.
 Learn more about the threat to the river.

 The Resource - Illinois' Only National Scenic River